slatedocs/slate/source/includes/_kuzzleObject.md

 **Note:** If the ``expiresIn`` argument is not set, the default token expiration value will be taken from the Kuzzle server configuration.

+By default, kuzzle embed the plugin [kuzzle-plugin-auth-passport-local](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local) which provide `local` stored password authentication strategy.
+This strategy require `username` and `password` as `credentials`

 #### Return value

 Returns the `Kuzzle` object to allow chaining.